Debugging crashes/hangs on Linux

 - Last 100 lines of /var/lib/RepetierServer/logs/server.log

-Send all this to email@example.com and we will try to find the cause and fix it for the next release.
+Due to enabling logging all output is written to a file gdb.txt.
+So there is no need to grab output and copy to file.
+Just copy the file from the gdb session which contains everything needed.
+Send all this to firstname.lastname@example.org and we will try to find the cause and fix it for the next release.